-Charter, contract, ALOP, and Safe schools, like district-run schools, receive SGSA funding.
+Contract, ALOP, and Safe schools, like district-run schools, receive SGSA funding.
+Charter schools do not receive an SGSA allocation because it is included in their new, PCTC tuition rates.
 The initial SGSA allocation, however, is based on CPS's enrollment projection for the school, rather than the school's own projection.